 Preventable hospital-acquired conditions (HAC) persist as a major quality and cost of care problem more than a decade after the seminal Institute of Medicine Report, "To Err is Human" found that nearly 98,000 patients die each from medical errors.
-The Institute for Healthcare Improvement has been a recognized leader in efforts to reduce these errors through the 100,000 Lives and 5 Million Lives Campaigns.
-More recently, the Partnership for Patients established a goal of reducing preventable hospital-acquired conditions by 40 percent.
+The Institute for Healthcare Improvement has been a recognized leader in efforts to reduce these errors through the 100,000 Lives or 5 Million Lives Campaigns.
+As well, the Partnership for Patients established a goal of reducing preventable hospital-acquired conditions by 40 percent.

 Medicare no longer pays hospitals for treating certain secondary diagnoses if they are not present on admission (POA).
 The following parameters are used by Medicare to identify HACs, including some infections, for non-payment: